 While you can technically fill the supertanks with any third-party ink, we didn't try it and don't recommend doing so.
 Low-quality ink could damage the print heads, and, unlike standard inkjet printers, the ink can't be simply removed if there's a problem.
 Using third-party supplies could also void your warranty.

-The Epson EcoTank ET-4760 has great scanning features.
+The Epson ET-4760 has great scanning features.
 There's a flatbed scanner with a good scan resolution and color depth for photos, as well as a sheetfed Automatic Document Feeder (ADF) to quickly scan multiple documents in a row.
 However, you can only scan one side of your documents at a time.
+Unlike the Epson EcoTank ET-3760, this printer also has an integrated fax feature.

 The Epson ET-4760's cost-per-print is remarkably low.
 The ink bottles aren't very expensive, and this printer gets a lot of use out of them.
 Even if you print very heavily, it'll take quite some time before the cost of ink puts a significant dent in your wallet.